Puneeth-mail/quick-commerce-/README.md

-# 🛒 Quick Commerce Sales Dashboard (Blinkit Dataset)
+# 🛒 Quick Commerce Sales Dashboard

 This Power BI dashboard provides a comprehensive analysis of Blinkit's sales performance across different outlet types, item categories, and location tiers.
 The goal is to explore data-driven insights and understand how various factors influence total and average sales.